 3. Program-specific insights

 These are insights into a specific part of the business.
 Using these insights, you can improve that part of your business.
-Take “My Account” as an example.
-By collecting VoC data, you are aware that certain information cannot be found by the customer.
+Take the “My Account” section of a website as an example.
+By collecting VoC data, you are aware that certain information cannot be found by that specific customer, or even group of customers.

 4. Insights at product-level